 Markup vs Margin Calculator

-Markup and margin are closely related pricing measures, but they are not interchangeable.
-That distinction matters whenever you set prices, compare product profitability, or communicate with suppliers, sales teams, accountants, or investors.
-Markup tells you how much you add on top of cost.
-Margin tells you how much of the final selling price is profit before overhead and other non-product expenses.
-Because the two percentages use different denominators, the same product can have one markup percentage and a different margin percentage at the same time.
+Markup and margin are two ways of describing the same profit spread in a pricing model, but they are measured from different reference points.
+That difference matters when you price inventory, negotiate quotes, compare gross profit across products, or explain numbers to suppliers, buyers, accountants, and investors.
+Markup shows how much you add on top of cost.
+Margin shows how much of the final selling price remains after direct cost is covered.
+Because each percentage uses a different denominator, one product can have a 25% markup and a different 20% margin at the same time.

-This calculator helps you move between those ideas without doing the algebra by hand.
+This markup and margin calculator turns those relationships into a quick pricing check.
 Enter a cost and then either a markup percentage or a selling price.
-The calculator returns the selling price, dollar profit, markup, and margin so you can see the full picture at once.
-That makes it useful for retail pricing, wholesale quotes, service packages, classroom exercises, and quick profitability checks when costs change.
+The calculator fills in the missing value and reports selling price, dollar profit, markup, and margin so you can see how the pricing decision works end to end.
+That makes it handy for retail shelves, wholesale bids, service quotes, classroom exercises, and fast checks when supplier costs change.

-Start with the cost price, which is the amount you pay to produce, buy, or deliver one unit of the item.
-In many businesses this is the direct unit cost, such as inventory cost, materials, or direct labor tied to the sale.
+To use the markup and margin calculator, start with the cost price: the amount you pay to buy, make, or deliver one unit.
+In many businesses that means inventory cost, materials, or direct labor tied to the sale.
 After entering cost, choose one of two paths.
 If you already know the markup you want to apply, enter the markup percentage and leave selling price blank.
 If you already know the selling price you want to charge, enter that instead and leave markup blank.

-When you submit the form, the calculator uses the value you provided to fill in the missing numbers.
+When you submit the form, the calculator uses the value you supplied to complete the missing pricing figures.
 If you entered markup, it calculates the selling price from cost and then derives margin from the resulting profit.
 If you entered selling price, it calculates profit first and then expresses that profit as both markup and margin.
-The result box updates immediately on the page and lists four outputs: selling price, profit, markup, and margin.
+The result box updates immediately and lists four outputs: selling price, profit, markup, and margin.

-For best results, use positive values and keep your units consistent.
+For best results, use positive values and keep the units consistent.
 If cost is entered in dollars per item, the selling price should also be in dollars per item.
-The calculator does not require you to enter a currency symbol because it formats the output automatically in U.S. dollars.
-If you are working in another currency, the percentage relationships still hold, but the displayed currency formatting remains USD because that is how the current script is configured.
+The calculator does not require a currency symbol because it formats the output automatically in U.S. dollars.
+If you work in another currency, the percentage relationships stay the same, but the displayed currency formatting remains USD because that is how the current script is configured.

-A simple way to think about the inputs is this: cost is your starting point, markup is your planned increase over cost, and selling price is the final amount charged to the customer.
-You only need one of the last two because each one determines the other when cost is known.
+A simple way to think about the inputs is this: cost is the base amount, markup is the planned increase over that base, and selling price is the final amount the customer pays.
+You only need one of the last two because either one determines the other once cost is known.

-The calculator uses the standard definitions of markup and margin.
+The markup and margin calculator uses the standard pricing definitions for these two percentages.
 Markup is based on cost, while margin is based on selling price.
-That difference in the denominator is the entire reason the percentages are different.
+That difference in the denominator is exactly why the two percentages are not interchangeable.

 Markup is defined as: